School of Geography

 My research is broadly situated in more-than-human geography, and interested in the roles that science and technology play in shaping ontologies, epistemologies, and ecologies.
 This work is broadly organised into the following themes:

 The modern food system is increasingly blamed for the Anthropocene: the present epoch where human practices have shifted the planet into a new and dangerous state.
 Meat and dairy overconsumption is threatening food security, the loss of livelihoods, and widening socioeconomic inequality.
 Technological, scientific, and economic responses to the Anthropocene propose to govern the climate through the food system itself.
-In this research theme, I examine the role of synthetic biological tools such as genome editing using CRISPR-Cas9 in responding to the climate and biodiversity crises, particularly in the context of regenerative agriculture.
-In addressing this topic, I will be conducting ethnographic fieldwork in the Netherlands, Singapore, the United Kingdom, and the United States of America.
+In this research theme, I examine the role of new technologies in agriculture-such as genome editing using CRISPR-Cas9, vertical urban farming, and the cultivation of alternative proteins-in responding to the climate and biodiversity crises.
+This research theme is the primary focus of my current Nottingham Research Fellowship (2023-2026).
+I will be conducting ethnographic fieldwork in Singapore, the United Kingdom, and the United States of America, aiming to understand how new technologies changes the cultures, politics, and imaginaries of farming, eating, and living well in the Anthropocene.

 II.
 De-extinction and spectral ecologies